bisgardo/concordium-docker/README.md

 - `mainnet.concordium.software`
 - `testnet.concordium.com`

-Persistent volumes and container names are namespaced by the domain in order to allow switching between networks without having to delete data and existing containers.
+Setting the flag `--project-name=<name>` to `docker-compose up` prepends the provided name to containers and other persistent resources, making it possible to switch between networks without having to delete data and existing containers.
-Note that because ports are fixed, running multiple nodes at the same time will require a few modifications to the current setup.
+Note that because ports are fixed, running multiple nodes at the same time is not supported with the current setup.

 The command will automatically build the images from scratch if they don't already exist.
 Set the flag `--no-build` to prevent that.